-David Agranovich is Facebook's Global Threat Disruption Lead, where he coordinates the identification and disruption of information operations networks across the Facebook family of apps and develops policies to deter misuse of the platform.
+David Agranovich is Facebook's Director for Global Threat Disruption, where he coordinates the identification and disruption of influence operations networks across the Facebook family of apps and develops policies to deter misuse of the platform.
 Prior to joining Facebook, David served as Director for Intelligence at the National Security Council (NSC) in the White House, where he led the United States Government's efforts to address foreign interference in democratic systems and elections.
-While at the White House, he also oversaw efforts to improve U.S. government cybersecurity and develop rules-based systems for nation-state interaction in cyberspace.
+While at the White House, he also oversaw efforts to improve U.S. government cybersecurity and coordinated international response to Russia's targeting of dissidents in Europe.
 In addition to his time at the White House, he has served in a variety of senior roles at the Department of Defense focused on Russian organized crime and corruption and contributed to the bestselling expose on Russian government corruption, "Putin's Kleptocracy."
-He speaks English, Russian, Spanish, and some Mandarin.
+He speaks English, Russian, Spanish, and some Mandarin Chinese.

 Miriam “Mimi” Browning, a native of Baltimore, Maryland, is a retired senior information technology executive.
 Education: BA Political Science, Ohio State, 1965; MSA Information Systems, George Washington University, 1976; graduate of the US Army War College and the National Security Studies Program at the JFK School, Harvard University.

 A former member of the federal Senior Executive Service, Mimi served in influential IT positions in the Office of the Secretary of Defense and the Department of the Army.
 In corporate life, she was a Principal with Booz Allen and Hamilton and President of the Browning Consulting Group.
 She pioneered programs in network security, knowledge analytics, and IT career management.
 While at the Pentagon, Mimi received the Presidential Rank Award and the DoD Distinguished Civilian Service Medal.